VLOOKUP from Excel using Python and Streamlit

 This will tell Streamlit what libraries are necessary.
 The final part is to go to the Streamlits web page and sign in using a GitHub account.
 Create “New app” and choose “From existing repo”:

 Next, fill in the info about your GitHub project.
 In “Repository” add the project.
-When clicking on the input block it will start to browse through all your GitHub projects, choose the project which you uploaded on GitHub.
+When clicking on the input block it will start to browse through all your GitHub projects, choose the project that you uploaded on GitHub.
 If you didn't change anything then the branch should be main.
 And last is a file path, in this case, it's gonna be a file name for the file you uploaded on GitHub.

 The final result in streamlit can be found here (if it's sleeping, just “wake” it up).
+The final version is a bit updated with some other features and demo mode if you don't have Excel files, but the main concept does not change.

 Project on the GitHub can be found here.

-In the future, I'm planning to update with some additional popular excel functions, but for now thanks for reading!
+In the future, I'm planning to update with some additional popular Excel functions, but for now thanks for reading!

 --